tkman59/bluemix-letsencrypt/README.md

 Once ready, clone this repo and edit domains.yml with your custom domain name and its corresponding hostnames.
 Each [host].[domain] combination will become a separate DNS name in the SAN field of the requested certificate.
 Set the first host value to '.' to set the Subject Common Name to the name of the domain.

+Note: During testing, please set `staging` to `true` in order to keep load off the production Let's Encrypt environment and reduce the chance of hitting their rate limits (https://letsencrypt.org/docs/staging-environment/).

 Finally, run `python setup-app.py` to

 1. push the cf-letsencrypt application